rssalessio/algorand-royalty-fees/article.md

     predefined ``royaltyFee``.
     The ``royaltyFee`` variable must be expressed in thousands.

-    Note that we assume that amount * royaltyFee will not overflow.
+    Note that its assumed that amount * royaltyFee will not overflow.
     In case it does, it will trigger an error and the transaction will fail.